technomancy/bussard/spoilers/outline.md

  * You can't leave Tana because you can't get a background check needed for Sol portal clearance
 * You can probably decrypt the rot13 journal on your own, but you can wait for act 2
 * Try to accept a passenger mission, mission aborts due to not having life-support
-* Buy life support, run a passenger mission or two
+* Buy life support, run a passenger mission or two (optional missions: passenger1, passenger3)
-* Eventually accept mission to take Nari home
+* Eventually accept mission to take Nari home (mission: passenger2)
 * She figures out that whoa holy crap; you're a machine consciousness
 * Nari helps you pass the background check needed for the portal
 * You bring Nari to Newton Station, where she contacts an old friend who has clues